All Episodes

 What say you?

-Obviously, uh I disagree.
+Obviously, I disagree.

 I think we went into Iraq for very good reasons.

-We made major progress as a result of the decision President Bush made to uh go with a surge in 07 and 08.
+We made major progress as a result of the decision President Bush made to go with a surge in 07 and 08.

 There'd been a dramatic reduction in violence in the country.

-They were prepared for negotiations that would lead to a stay behind force of American trainers, technical people, intelligence, logistics capability, so that the Iraqi armed forces would be able to defend their own territory.
+They were prepared for negotiations that would lead to a stay-behind force of American trainers, technical people, intelligence, logistics capability, so that the Iraqi armed forces would be able to defend their own territory.

 Okay, so that's question and answer number one.